marinospappas/EinsteinPuzzle/README.md

 The algorithm ends when all the rules have been successfully applied.

-This method gets to the solution in only **28 attempts** (a reduction by a factor of more than 100 compared to v1) but only in half the time.
+This method gets to the solution in only **28 attempts** (a reduction by a factor of more than 100 compared to v1) but only in **half the time**.
 This is more-or-less the number of attempts a puzzle-inclined human would take to solve it.

 The reason for the negligible improvement in the time to solve is that the logic used to apply the rules is now significantly more complicated, so an attempt to apply a rule takes much longer than in version one.
 The significant reduction in the number of attempts makes it worth it though.